-With reference to job grading, a model incorporating Willis Towers Watson job levelling methodology is currently applied.
-The main corporate managerial positions have already been weighted using the aforesaid methodology.

-In addition, the main benefits of the Banking Group's managers, executives and professional areas (specified, where applicable, in their respective supplementary employment contracts) have been established in light of policies defined by the Group to which they belong.
+With reference to job grading, a model incorporating WTW job levelling methodology is currently applied.
+Using this methodology, in 2023 a detailed analysis was conducted with reference to the Italian scope on all positions to define a baseline for several actions in the area of remuneration and, more broadly, rewarding policies.
+In addition, the main benefits of the Banking Group's Managers, Middle Managers and Employees (specified, where applicable, in their respective supplementary employment contracts) have been established in light of policies defined by the Group to which they belong.